 Excellent interpersonal and listening skills, including the ability to talk with a diverse population of students one-on-one.

 High proficiency in academic writing in any field.
-We recognize your are an emerging scholar in your discipline.
-Our goal is to support you in learning to become both a successful writer and a successful writing tutor for others.
+We recognize you are an emerging scholar in your discipline.
+Our goal is to support you in learning to become both a successful writer AND a successful writing consultant.

 Thoughtfulness about the writing process, including a commitment to reflect on your role as a peer writing consultant.